Skip to content

 “Small kings” were installed in every area of society, in economics, science, engineering, and so on.
 This is the story of every underdeveloped country in the world whether there is a king or other forms of king.

 The biggest fantasy of every person living in an underdeveloped country is that someone else, especially a political leader can make us rich or successful is always ingrained with us.
+The truth is, in many underdeveloped countries around the world, only political leaders are rich, they are rich because their country is poor.

 But still why does my childhood friend want to move and settle into the developed world?

-What is the secret of his decision?
+What is the reason behind his decision?

 I am trying to express my personal perspective in this matter because I also moved in the same way many years ago.